sonusindhu/mark-one/examples/Forms/Dropdown.md

       <DropdownExample />
 ```

-Error Message example: The optional `errorMessage` prop is not set, and the `labelPosition` prop defaults to `POSITION.TOP.`
+Error Message example: The optional `errorMessage` prop is set, and the `labelPosition` prop defaults to `POSITION.TOP.`
 ```jsx
       import { useState } from 'react';
       function DropdownExample() {